jan2nov/integration-prototype/sip/zmq_logging_handler/README.md

 # Python logging ZeroMQ handler package

-This package provides a ZeroMQ python logging handler which can be used with SIP services to add a logging handler which sends Python logging messages to a ZeroMQ PUB socket.
+This package provides a Python logging handler which sends log messages to a ZeroMQ PUB socket.
 This handler is intended to be used with the SIP `zmq_logging_aggregator` service.

 ## Basic usage